 As the temperature in Ontario continues to rise, the last thing you need is a broken air conditioning unit.
 To keep your AC unit running at its best, we've gathered a few tips from the pros that we'd like to share.

-- Wash your outdoor unit – It’s always a good idea to clean the the unit before summer begins as dust and other dirt buildup can play a big part in AC issues.
+- Wash your outdoor unit - It's always a good idea to clean the unit before summer begins, as dust and other dirt buildup can play a big part in AC issues.
 Grab a hose and wash the outside fins.
-If you leave that kind of stuff on the unit it can cause a decrease in air flow, which means more effort will be put on the motor.
+If you leave that kind of stuff on the unit, it can cause a decrease in air flow, which means more effort will be put into the motor.

-- If you see ice forming on your unit, TURN IT OFF! – Ice can mean a variety of different things, a service technician will be able to determine the problem but they can’t do anything until the unit thaws.
-So make sure it’s not covered in ice when you call.
+- If you see ice forming on your unit, TURN IT OFF! - Ice can mean various things; a service technician will be able to determine the problem, but they can't do anything until the unit thaws.
+So make sure it's not covered in ice when you call.

-- If your thermostat is blank, check the batteries – A large percentage of thermostats run on batteries so make sure they’re not out of juice.
-Also batteries that have been sitting in your basement for 10 years don’t count.
-They have expiration dates, get new ones.
+- If your thermostat is blank, check the batteries - A large percentage of thermostats run on batteries, so make sure they're not out of juice.
+Also, batteries in your basement for 10 years don't count.
+They have expiration dates; get new ones.

-- Be patient – It’s hot and your AC isn’t working, unfortunately many others are in the same situation.
-You may not receive same day service if it’s been an extremely hot few days.
-The closer you are to your local HVAC company, and the more flexible you are, the better chance you have of getting quicker service.
+- Be patient - It's hot, and your AC isn't working; unfortunately, many others are in the same situation.
+You may not receive same-day service if it's been an extremely hot few days.
+The closer you are to your local HVAC company and the more flexible you are, the better your chance of getting quicker service.

-You don’t always have to spend a lot of money to maintain the investment you’ve made in your central air conditioning system.
-Understanding the different parts of your HVAC system and keeping it running efficiently will keep your system in top working condition for when you need it most this summer.
+You don't always have to spend a lot of money to maintain your investment in your central air conditioning system.
+Understanding the different parts of your HVAC system and running it efficiently will keep it in top working condition for when you need it most this summer.